bjpirt/becoming-a-web-developer/04-using-a-database/README.md

 Before we wire everything in to the web app, we're going to use sqlite directly to create our schema (the schema is a term used to describe the structure of our database).
 Using sqlite is quite straightforward.
 You can run it with a path to your database file (which it will create if it doesn't exist) and it will give you a command line you can use to run SQL.

+- [ ] Run `sqlite3 ./todos.db` and try to create a table called `lists` with the following columns (don't forget, each sql command must end with a `;`) [`sql create table`, `sqlite datatypes`]:
+  - `id` - an integer used to reference the individual list (the `primary key`)
+  - `url_id` - a string to use in the URL
+  - `name` - a human visible string
+- [ ] Manually insert some lists into the table you just created and then try selecting a list by its `id` or by its `url_id`.
+What happens if you create two lists with the same id or the same url_id and then try to select one? [`sql insert`]
-- [ ] Run `sqlite3 ./todos.db` and try to create a table called `todos` with columns matching those in the `todos.js` file in the previous stage (don't forget, each sql command must end with a `;`) [`sql create table`, `sqlite datatypes`]:
+- [ ] Now try to create a table called `todos` with columns matching those in the `todos.js` file in the previous stage (don't forget, each sql command must end with a `;`) [`sql create table`, `sqlite datatypes`]:
   - `id` - an integer used to reference the individual To-Do tasks (the `primary key`)
+  - `list_id` - an integer that refers to the list id in the `lists` table
   - `task` - a text column used to store the actual task
   - `complete` - a boolean column used to mark a task as complete
 - [ ] Manually insert some tasks into the table you just created and then try selecting a task by its id.
-What happens if you create two To-Do tasks with the same id and then try to select one? [`sql insert`]
+- [ ] Try selecting all of the todos from the `todos` table for a specific list ising the `list_id`
+- [ ] Now try selecting the same todos using the `url_id` and joining the two tables together using the `list_id` column [`sql join`]
 - [ ] Put the SQL you used to create the table into the empty `migrations.sql` file, leave the sqlite console with `Ctrl-d` and then delete the `todos.db` file.
 Recreate it by running `sqlite3 ./todos.db < migrations.sql` and then `sqlite3 ./todos.db`.
 You can now store your schema definition in this file so that it's easy to clear and recreate the database while you're working on it.
-- [ ] Mark the `id` column as being the primary key, recreate the table and then try to insert two records with the same primary key.
+- [ ] Mark the `id` column in both tables as being the primary key, recreate the table and then try to insert two records with the same primary key.
 What happens now? [`sqlite primary key`]
-- [ ] Mark the `id` column as autoincrementing so you don't need to set the id manually.
+- [ ] Mark the `id` column in both tables as autoincrementing so you don't need to set the id manually.
 Try inserting some To-Do tasks. [`sqlite autoincrement`]
+- [ ] Try adding two lists with the same `url_id` - see if you can prevent this happening by adding an unique index on the column.
+Having an index on a column you are going to use to look things up by will also make your queries faster if you have lots of items. [`sql unique index`]
+- [ ] Make the `list_id` in the `todos` table refer to the `id` column in the `lists` table as a foreign key.
+Try to delete a list that has todos related to it.
+You should get an error because it won't let you delete a row that has another foreign key pointing at it.
+Protection of data integrity is one of the big benefits of setting up an SQL schema properly.
 - [ ] Make sure you've got the schema looking correct and put the SQL into the `migrations.sql` file
 - [ ] You can also put some insert statements into this file to "seed" your database so you've got something to work with.
 You could also choose to store these in a different sql file and seed the database with a separate command.
 Which of these do you think is the best approach and why?